Five Moons: Myra Yvonne Chouteau

 Yvonne Chouteau (Shawnee Tribe, 1929–2016), born in Fort Worth, Texas but grew up in Vinita, Oklahoma.
 Her tribe, the Shawnee Tribe, was part of the Cherokee Nation but is now independent.
 She was an only child to her parents Col. Corbett Edward and Lucy Arnett Chouteau.
 Their family is a part of the oldest pioneering family in Oklahoma.
 Yvonne is the great-great-great-granddaughter of Maj.
 Jean Pierre Chouteau, who established Oklahoma's oldest white settlement in present-day Salina.
-In 1956, Chouteau married Miguel Terekhov, who was a professional dancer for the Ballet Russe de Monte Carlo.
-And they had two children, Christina Maria and Antonia Elizabeth.
+In 1956, Yvonne Chouteau married Miguel Terekhov, who was a professional dancer for the Ballet Russe de Monte Carlo.
+They had two children, Christina Maria and Antonia Elizabeth.
 Chouteau and her husband, Terekhov, retired in Oklahoma City.
 She later died January 24, 2016.

 In 1943, at age 14, Chouteau joined the Ballet Russe de Monte Carlo.
 She is one of the youngest dancers to ever be accepted into a professional company.
 She worked with renowned choreographers like, George Balanchine, Leonide Massine, Antony Tudor, Agnes de Mille, and Bronislav Nijinska.
-Some of her most famous roles include, the Glove Seller in Gaite Parisienne, Giselle, The Nutcracker, Les Sylphide, Pas de Quatre, and Romeo and Juliet.
+Some of her most famous roles include, the Glove Seller in Gaite Parisienne, Giselle, The Nutcracker, Les Sylphides, Pas de Quatre, and Romeo and Juliet.
 In 1960, she and her husband, Terekhov, became artists in residence at the University of Oklahoma.
 And in 1963, they created the Oklahoma City Civic Ballet, now known as Oklahoma City Ballet.

 Chouteau accomplished so much in her career and because of it has multiple honors and awards.
-In 1932–4, she led every major parade in Oklahoma.
+In 1932–1934, she led every major parade in Oklahoma.
 During the Silver Anniversary Statehood Day Parade she was named the “Daughter of Oklahoma, Good Will Ambassadress to the World at Large."
-In 1947, she was inducted in Oklahoma Hall of Fame at the age of 18, which is the youngest person to be inducted into the Hall of Fame.
-And in that same year was inducted into the International Who's Who.
+In 1947, she was inducted in Oklahoma Hall of Fame at the age of 18, making her the youngest person to be inducted into the Hall of Fame.
+In that same year was inducted into the International Who's Who.
 In 1963, Women in Journalism named her Outstanding Oklahoma Woman, and American Women in Radio and Television named her Woman of the Year.
 In 1964, University of Oklahoma's Theta Sigma Phi named her Outstanding Faculty of 1964.
 And The Soroptimist Club of Oklahoma City named her Outstanding Woman of Oklahoma for 1970.